-The University of Leeds Ladies' Club is celebrating its ninety-fourth year.
+The University of Leeds Ladies' Club is celebrating its ninety-sixth year.

 The President's badge

 This elegantly written history of the University of Leeds Ladies’ Club is a very welcome publication and a most appropriate way to mark the 80th anniversary of the Club.
 We are all most grateful to Gillian Roche for presenting us with such an attractive account of a special part of the University’s history.

 The booklet provides a fascinating record of the Ladies’ Club, painstakingly garnered from the University Archive and based on witness from current members, some of whom have belonged for more than forty (or even fifty) years.
 Society and social attitudes have changed during the past eighty years and the following pages show how the Club has, sometimes slowly but always thoughtfully, responded to these changes, and that throughout that period it has played a valuable role in the life of the University.

 Although the Ladies’ Club has evolved in response to changing social mores, the heart of the Club has not changed.
 It provides a warm and friendly milieu in which women with University connections can meet and enjoy the company of like-minded women.
 It has offered a welcome and support to many a newcomer and countless friendships have been forged within it.

 The Ladies’ Club has stood the test of time and is in good heart, with enrolments increasing.
 Membership of the Ladies’ Club is both a privilege and a delight.

 Having earlier drafted a short piece on the history of the University of Leeds Ladies’ Club I was invited to expand this into a full history of the Club, to coincide with the 80th anniversary of its founding.